ccev/poracle-middleman/README.md

 ## Reverse Geocoding Middleman

 - Supports Mapbox, self-hosted nominatim, public nominatim
-  - Each service is used as a fallback, they're queries until one gives data
+  - Each service is used as a fallback, they're queried until one gives data
 - Produces a hardcoded format: `Suburb: Streetname 10, City` or if there's no suburb: `City: Streetname 10`
 - Provide your own GeoJSON to overwrite suburb data
-- Provide your own GeoJSON with POIs.
+- Provide your own GeoJSON with POIs
 Format if a POI exists: `Suburb POI: Streetname 10, City`

 # Setup